 Taj Mahal India

-UT Austin is home to six prestigious National Resource Centers, awarded competitively under the U.S. Department of Education Title VI program which strives to advance the United States’ international competitiveness through education in international studies, area studies, foreign languages and international business.
+UT Austin is home to several prestigious National Resource Centers, awarded competitively under the U.S. Department of Education Title VI program which strives to advance the United States’ international competitiveness through education in international studies, area studies, foreign languages, and international business.

-Title VI centers strengthen foreign language instruction, area/international studies teaching and research, professional development for educators, and curriculum development at the K-12, graduate, and postsecondary levels.
+Title VI Area Study Centers strengthen foreign language instruction, regional/international studies, teaching and research, professional development for educators, and curriculum development at the K-12, graduate, and postsecondary levels.

 Title VI Area Study Centers